 Giebel FilTec GmbH

-2. Screw the suction lance onto the drum/IBC.
+1. Screw the oil separator onto the system.

-4. Screw the adsorber into the upper thread of the suction lance.
-For this purpose, oil the thread slightly beforehand.
+2. Screw the adsorber into the upper thread.
+For this purpose, oil the thread lightly beforehand

 1. Unscrew the adsorber.

-2. Unscrew the hose from the suction lance.
+2. Unscrew the oil separator from the system.

 Risk and Hazard Analysis

 Moist air can flow into the system at the porous points.
-Check the O-ring according to the maintenance schedule.
+The seals must be checked according to the maintenance schedule.

-The ambient and operating temperatures should not exceed or fall below the specified range, otherwise the suction lance may be damaged.
+The ambient and operating temperatures should not exceed or fall below the specified range, otherwise the oil separator may be damaged.

-Incorrect or improper handling can damage the bypass adapter.
-Please pay attention to the recommended mounting.
+Incorrect or improper handling can damage the oil separator.
+The recommended installation must be observed.

 3. Over- or Underpressure builds up in the System